 Monitor, Evaluate and Report on Project Records and Documents

 PMWeb allows the registers and logs for all communicated project records and documents to identify the status of those communications.
-Reports can be designed in any desired form or format to display the required information.
+This construction project management software enables reports to be designed in any desired form or format to display the required information.
 The reports can be also designed to include visuals to summarize the records by type, category, and status among others.
 The report layout and format will depend on the information being displayed.

 For example, the meeting minutes report displayed below is designed to show the history of all open business items discussed in meeting minutes to provide the report reader with why such business items are still pending to date.
 The report can also be designed to show the project schedule activity that could be impacted by the delayed closure of each specific meeting business item which will provide the reader with immediate warning on the impact that the meeting business item could have on the project’s schedule.
 The report can be also designed to have a hyperlink to the data source to allow the report reader to drill down to the meeting minutes where this business item update was captured.